 - NUMBER_THREADS: the number of computer threads that will be used in the calculation.
 We recommend that the number does not exceed the number of computing cores available in your system. - REFERENCE: the location of the reference FASTA file.
-You should make sure that the reference is the same as the one used in the mapping stage. - NORMAL_RECALIBRATED_BAM: the location of the pre-processed BAM file for the normal sample after Sentieon Readwrite stage. - COSMIC_VCF: the location and name of the cosmic database VCF file. - OUT_NORMAL_VCF: the location and name of the output VCF file containing the relevant variants for the input normal sample.
+You should make sure that the reference is the same as the one used in the mapping stage. - NORMAL_RECALIBRATED_BAM: the location of the pre-processed BAM file for the normal sample after Sentieon Readwrite stage. - COSMIC_VCF: the location and name of the cosmic database VCF file.
+This file is only required for a PoN to be used with TNsnv or TNhaplotyper.

+- OUT_NORMAL_VCF: the location and name of the output VCF file containing the relevant variants for the input normal sample. - NORMAL SAMPLE NAME: sample name used for normal sample in Map reads to reference stage.